Skip to main content

 Check food hygiene standards in Costa Rica

-While Costa Rica generally has good food hygiene standards, it's always wise to choose restaurants that appear clean and well-maintained.
+Costa Rica generally keeps good food hygiene standards, but it still pays to pick restaurants that look clean and well kept.

 MEDIUM